Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 A meta description is a short text that appears under websites on Google.
 They help a user to determine whether your site is relevant to what they’re looking for.
 Have a look at yours and make sure they are descriptive and accurately represent your pages.

 Just be mindful that SEO is a constantly changing field.
 Google updates its algorithms on a regular basis, so it’s important to stay up-to-date with this.
-It’s also key that you understand best practice and don’t break any rules - Google has really clamped down on this in recent years.
+It’s also key that you understand best practices and don’t break any rules - Google has really clamped down on this in recent years.
 To keep up to date, MOZ is an excellent resource.

 So many businesses fail to do this, and it’s such a simple fix.
 A style guide helps to ensure that all of your online communications, be it a tweet or email, have a consistent tone of voice.
 Brands that fail to do this come across as confusing and to be frank - a bit all over the place.